 9.9.1 The person with the most votes for each office shall be declared elected to the position.
 In the event of two or more nominees receiving the same number of votes for the same position, the vote for that office shall be taken again by in-person votes at the second Ordinary General Assembly until a clear winner is found.

 9.9.2 If, for any reason, an Ordinary General Assembly does not take place, the election will be conducted by postal ballot and electronic ballot, at the time when the Ordinary General Assembly should have been held.

-9.10 The office of a Board Member shall become vacant if:
+9.10 The position of a Board member shall become vacant if:

 9.10.1 he or she resigns;

 9.10.3 he or she is removed with reason by a majority vote of members at an Ordinary General Assembly or Extraordinary General Assembly.
 In any such case the Board Member concerned will be given notice prior to the meeting setting out the reasons for his or her proposed removal and an opportunity will be provided to address the members prior to the vote being taken.